Applications

 Attachments

-Attachments sub-tab enables to configure attachment paths for both requests and responses.
+In the Attachments sub-tab you can configure attachment paths for both requests and responses.

 Roles